mjdevaccount/market-data-store/README.md

 ## 📂 Project Layout & Description

-This repository is structured as a **control-plane** with clear separation between infrastructure, database schema management, service layer, and automation rules.
-Below is a snapshot of the repo's structure with logical groupings to help new contributors and automation tools navigate the codebase.
+This repository is structured as a **control-plane** with clear separation between infrastructure, schema management, service layer, and automation rules.

+Below is a snapshot of the repo's structure with logical groupings to help new contributors and automation tools (like Cursor) navigate effectively.

 ### 🏗️ **Infra & Ops**
 ```bash